❋

 Presented by the 18th & Vine Arts Festival Foundation

-A pathway for young creatives to learn, express, and grow through art, culture, and community.
+A pathway for young creatives to learn, create, and grow through hands-on arts education, mentorship, and community engagement.

 📍 Keystone Community Corporation